-S = the energy slope which may be taken equal to the bed slope, measured over a reasonably long reach
+- S = the energy slope which may be taken equal to the bed slope, measured over a reasonably long reach - n = the rugosity co-efficient

 For values of n, see Table 5.1.
 Judgement and experience are necessary in selecting a proper value of n for a given stream.